loopphoto/Bigfoot-CRM/README.md

         6. Case is closed by Chris/Pearl

         **EXCEPTIONS**
-        1. All cases will be automatically reassigned to Chris 48 hours after creation
-        2. All cases that have not been closed in 72 hours will send Denesh an email notification
+        1. All cases that have not been closed in 72 hours will send Denesh an email notification

 - Cases - "**Branch Responsible**" dropdown